Snikitha-V/Insider-Threat-Anomaly-detection/README.md

 ##  Project Overview

 This project implements a comprehensive **Insider Threat Detection System** using machine learning techniques to identify malicious insider activities within an organization.
-The system combines multiple approaches including unsupervised anomaly detection, supervised learning with SMOTE, and hybrid models to achieve robust threat detection.
+The system combines multiple approaches including unsupervised anomaly detection and supervised learning with SMOTE to achieve robust threat detection.

 ##  Problem Statement